-The values of L and R at x_3 are just $Q_3^(L) = r_3(L)$ and $Q_3^(R) = r_3(R)$, and so the optimal policy at x_3 is, as in Equations 2A and 2B, and similarly
+The values of L and R at x_3 are just $Q_3^(L) = r_3(L)$ and $Q_3^(R) = r_3(R)$, and so the optimal policy at x_3 is, as in equation 2,

-$$\pi_3^ = \operatorname{argmax}{a \in \{L, R, C\}} [Q_3^(a)] = C$$ (5A)

-$$\pi_4^ = \operatorname{argmax}{a \in \{L, R, C\}} [Q_4^(a)] = C.$$ (5B)
+$$\pi_3^ = \operatorname{argmax}{a \in \{L, R, C\}} \left[Q_3^(a) \right] = C \quad \text{and similarly} \quad \pi_4^ = \operatorname{argmax}{a \in \{L, R, C\}} \left[Q_4^(a) \right] = C \quad (5)$$

-That is, in the example in Figures 3A-3C, it is optimal to take action C at x_3 (and x_4), since $1.5 = r_3(C) + r_1(L) > r_3(L) = 1$.
-That this is true, of course, depends on the precise values of the rewards.
+That is, in the example in figure 3A-C, it is optimal to take action C at x_3 (and x_4), since $1.5 = r_3(C) + r_1(L) > r_3(L) = 1$.
+That this is true of course depends on the precise values of the rewards.

-Although we showed only the computations underlying the simplest dynamic programming problem, solving more realistic cases that, nevertheless, retain the structure of our task is a straightforward extension (see, e.g., Bertsekas, 2007; Sutton & Barto, 1998).
-The central requirements are that the states and rules are known, that rewards are additive over time (although future rewards can be discounted exponentially, as if by an interest rate), and that the problem is Markovian, so future transitions and rewards depend only on the current state, and not on the path the subject took to achieve the current state.
-The constraint that the state satisfy this Markov property is critical to all the analysis above and, concomitantly, is a major hurdle in connecting this abstract formalism with more realistic situations in which the cues do not determine the state.
-This issue is central to the remaining examples in the article.
+Although we only showed the computations underlying the simplest dynamic programming problem, solving more realistic cases which nevertheless retain the structure of our task is a straightforward extension (see, for example, Bertsekas, 2007; Sutton and Barto, 1998).
+The central requirements are that the states and rules are known, that rewards are additive over time (although future rewards can be discounted exponentially, as if by an interest rate), and that the problem is Markovian, so future transitions and rewards only depend on the current state, and not the path the subject took to achieve the current state.
+The constraint that the state satisfy this Markov property is critical to all the analysis above, and, concomitantly, is a major hurdle in connecting this abstract formalism with more realistic situations in which the cues are not determinate of the state.
+This issue is central to the remaining examples in the paper.

 We have so far assumed that the subjects know the rules of the task.
-In the Exploration and Exploitation section, we will consider the (much more involved) computational problem that arises in the case in which the subjects do not know the rules and have the ambition of optimally balancing exploration to find them out and exploitation of what they already know.
-However, there is an important intermediate case in which the subjects do not know the rules and, so, have to learn them from experience, but in which their only ambition is exploitation-that is, doing as well as possible in the current trial, ignoring the future.
-The standard way to conceive of experience here is in terms of sampling states, transitions, and rewardsfor instance, starting at a state (x_3) , choosing an action (C), experiencing a transition (probabilistically to x_1 or x_2), and receiving a reward (r_3 (C), which in general could also be stochastic).
+In section 3.4 we consider the (much more involved) computational problem that arises in the case that the subjects do not know the rules, and have the ambition of optimally balancing exploration to find them out, and exploitation of what they already know.
+However, there is an important intermediate case in which the subjects do not know the rules, and so have to learn them from experience, but in which their only ambition is exploitation - that is, doing as well as possible in the current trial, ignoring the future.
+The standard way to conceive of experience here is in terms of sampling states, transitions and rewards, for instance, starting at a state (x_3), choosing an action (C), experiencing a transition (probabilistically to x_1 or x_2), and receiving a reward (r_3 (C), which in general could also be stochastic).
 Learning about the task from such samples is, of course, an example of a very general statistical estimation problem on which we can only touch.
 The critical consequence that we will consider, though, is that given only limited numbers of samples, subjects will be making choices in the face of uncertainty about the task.
 Even without considering exploration to reduce the uncertainty, exploitation can be significantly affected by it.